ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 - N refers to the number of tuples in the table
 - t refers to the number of pages in the index
 - n refers to the number of tuples in the index
+- b refers to the number of pages in the cache (both Postgres and OS)

 We assume there is 1 condition in the query.